Why the tendency to land myself in places that are cold? Let’s see…

 Interestingly, while women obsess over their appearance (as evidenced by anti-aging specialist Uzzi Reiss’ book title, Natural Hormone Balance for Women: Look Younger, Feel Stronger, and Live Life with Exuberance), men strive to feel younger.
 Continue reading

 Tea drinking is an integral part of Chinese culture.
-A Chinese saying names tea as one of the seven basic daily necessities; tea is as important as firewood, rice, oil, salt, soy sauce, and vinegar.
-During the mid-Tang Dynasty (780 A.D.), a scholar named Lu Yu published Cha Ching, or The Tea Classic.
+A Chinese saying names tea as one of the seven basic daily necessities, elevating tea to be among other important staples like firewood, rice, oil, salt, soy sauce, and vinegar.
+During the mid-Tang Dynasty (780 A.D.), a scholar named Lu Yu published Cha Ching or The Tea Classic.
 Having spent over twenty years studying the subject, Lu records his knowledge of planting, processing, tasting, and brewing tea.
-The monumental work, which fastidiously documents the history, place of origin, color, taste and benefits of each individual tea, is an unparalleled tea encyclopedia.
+The monumental work, which fastidiously documents the history, place of origin, color, taste and benefits of each tea, is an unparalleled tea encyclopedia.

 In comparison, tea plays a less prominent role in American society.
-Yet, tea drinking offers a plethora of benefits such as fewer signs of aging and decrease in cholesterol and blood pressure.
+Yet, tea-drinking offers a plethora of benefits such as fewer signs of aging and a decrease in cholesterol and blood pressure.
 Thirsting for a cup of tea?
 Go no farther than Tea Time (downtown Palo Alto).

-According to study (“The Love Code.”
+I recently came across a study that says men start thinking about professing their love about three months into the relationship whereas women start thinking about it around five months into the relationship.
+[Source: “The Love Code.”
 Psychology Today Sept.
 2011: 16.
-Print.), men start thinking about professing their love about three months into the relationship whereas women start thinking about it around five months into the relationship.
+Print.]

 (image credit: fanpop.com)

-Hysteria is a psychological condition that displays uncontrolled outburst of emotion and behaviors.
-The term, for the majority (4000+ years) of the history, was regarded as a sex-selective disorder, affecting only women.
+Hysteria is a psychological condition that displays uncontrolled outbursts of emotion and behaviors.
+The term, for the majority of history, more than 4,000 years, was regarded as a sex-selective disorder, affecting only women.